Updated June 3, 2023

 The Sample All Layers and Refine Edge options are available with the Magic Wand tool as well, and they work exactly the same as when using the Quick Selection Tool.

 This is a guide to Selection Tool in Photoshop.
-Here we discuss the basic concept, how to use the selection tool in photoshop with the help of screenshots.
+Here we discuss the basic concept of using the selection tool in photoshop with the help of screenshots.
 You may also look at the following article to learn more –